 4. Promotions & Discounts

 Shopee Birthday Sale

-Having a late start compared to Lazada, Shopee didn’t spend much on advertisement but still managed to capture customers through various campaigns for promotions and discounts.
+Having a late start compared to Lazada, Shopee business model’ s focus is not much on advertisement but still managed to capture customers through various campaigns for promotions and discounts.
 Based on Shopee’s financial reports in the first few years, 90% of marketing spendings is used for these campaigns.
-Via offering free shipping, flash sales and discount vouchers to both buyers and sellers frequently, Shopee drives a significant amount of online shoppers from other platforms to theirs.
+Via offering free shipping, flash sales and discount vouchers to both buyers and sellers frequently, Shopee business model successfully drives a significant amount of online shoppers from other platforms to theirs.

 Lazada fails to adapt

 It is undeniable that Lazada’s operation was stagnated due to the transition from Rocket Internet to Alibaba, but the brand’s inability to localize product is the main reason for their defeat to Shopee.

 Lazada undergoes tremendous changes since Alibaba took over control